Degwy/budgeting/e2e/README.md

+This is a test plan for a simple budgeting app https://github.com/ModusCreateOrg/budgeting.
+Please read test plan carefully.
+Execution steps at the end of this file.

+The framework with built using several tools: Ruby-2.3.1, Cucumber, Rspec, Capybara, etc.

 # 1. Introduction
 This is a simple budget management application.
 It tracks inflow and outflow, shows the remaining budget, and interesting reports with charts.
 As such, it offers more features than the usual Todo App.
 Budgeting app is a showcase project that demonstrates important decisions in architecture and development of a modern React application.